MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-foreach.md

     > registerDoParallel(cl)

-Once you’ve registered the parallel backend, you’re ready to run `foreach` code in parallel.
+Once you’ve registered the parallel backend, you’re ready to run foreac` code in parallel.
 For example, to see how long it takes to run 10,000 bootstrap iterations in parallel on all available cores, you can run the following code: